makandra/query_diet/README.md

 ### Content Security Policy

 You can pass whether to use a nonce for style and script tags.
-This option is per default `false`.
+Note that the key must be a symbol like in the example below, otherwise it defaults to `false`.

 ```Erb
 <%= query_diet_widget(:nonce => true) if Rails.env.development? %>